As an Amazon Associate I earn from qualifying purchases.

 Eat Organic!
 Pesticides, herbicides, growth hormones and antibiotics in the foods you eat harm your thyroid gland.

-Eat enough complex carbs like brown/wild/black rice, quinoa, millet, teff, sorghum, etc. Your thyroid needs carbs to function properly!
+Eat enough complex carbs like brown/wild/black rice, quinoa, millet, teff, sorghum, etc. You needs carbs to function properly!

 Eat A LOT of good fats like organic coconut oil, olive oil, raw nuts and seeds, and avocados.
 Fat is healing to your thyroid!